~ BEETROOT Seed ~

 A famously early flat beet, named because it makes a flattened bulb mostly above ground, reminsicent of the shape of a turnip.

-This is an excellently flavoured heirloom from the 1800’s, and it was the quickest to make decent sized beets in our 2024 trial.
+This is an excellently flavoured heirloom from the 1800’s, and it was the quickest to make decent sized beets in our 2024 trial, as well as being very sweet and flavoursome.

 approx 300 seed